Suitcases on a rainy road in Ireland. Planning what to pack for Ireland?

 Instead, opt into a universal adapter (like this one).
 That way it will work no matter what country or airport you decide to visit next.

 I use mine all the time, both in Ireland and abroad.
-It's one of my favourite travel purchases!
+It’s one of those things you buy once and then never have to think about again.

 AVOID EXPENSIVE ROAMING CHARGES: An affordable eSIM plan is the perfect solution!
-Airalo eSIMs work seamlessly across Ireland with their quick, easy and affordable plans.
+Airalo eSIMs work seamlessly across Ireland with their quick, easy and affordable plans use the code IRELAND10 for 10% off.
 (ROI Deals & ROI & NI Plans)

 7. Too Many Dressy Outfits